krestfield/docs/certdog/issuing-subca-from-microsoftca.md

 <br>

-Then we submit to the CA as before:
+Then we submit the request to the CA as before:

    ```powershell
    cd c:\temp